 Set it and forget it does not work for digital and content governance.
 If you’re not auditing and analyzing content on a regular basis or involving the right stakeholders in content decisions, you’re setting yourself up for big problems and even failure.
 Take a cue from these contributors.

-Scott Rosenberg of Intel offers, “By starting with a content reduction initiative, Intel was able to accelerate the broad implementation of its governance framework across the company.
+Scott Rosenberg, formerly of Intel, offers, “By starting with a content reduction initiative, Intel was able to accelerate the broad implementation of its governance framework across the company.
 In moving consultation around strategy, capabilities, and governance upstream in the launch process, we moved from 80% of governance engagements occurring after development to 60% occurring before development—huge progress in a short period.”